bricef/Tools/README.md

 The [Coding Challenges Repository](https://github.com/bricef/coding-challenges) which includes sevreal fully fucntioning tools and utilities.

+My [Dotfiles](https://github.com/bricef/coding-challenges) which also includ some tools and utilities.

 ## Completed Tools

 - [**bmenu**](./bmenu/) is a simple menu generator that uses a simple text-based definition format.